JustinLamMSFT/microsoft/microsoft-365/enterprise/microsoft-365-apps-for-enterprise-product.md

 ## Microsoft 365 Apps for business

-Looking for a Microsoft 365 Apps plan for an organization with less than 300 employees?
+Looking for a Microsoft 365 Apps plan for an organization with fewer than 300 employees?
 Explore the business plan.

 [Learn more](https://www.microsoft.com/en-us/microsoft-365/business/microsoft-365-apps-for-business)